Vyral/base-template/_posts/2020-12-29-utilizing-videos-to-help-sell-your-home.md

 tags:
   - Real Estate
   - Home Seller Tips
-excerpt: How much of a difference can they make?
+excerpt: How much of a difference can listing videos make?
+A lot.
 enclosure:
 pullquote: >-
   Not all platforms can fully capture the richness that listing videos can